 NETIQUETTE: is the term commonly used to refer to conventions adopted by Internet users on the web, mailing lists, public forums, and in live chat focused on online communications etiquette.
 For more information regarding Netiquette expectations for distance learning courses, please visit: Online Netiquette.

-Part II: Student Learning Outcomes
+Part II: Student Learning Outcomes & Unit Covered

-Students who successfully complete this course will be able to:
+Upon successful completion of this course, the student will be able to: